bschackathon/digi_market/README.md

 3. Create a fie in root folder with name ".env" and enter FROM ACCOUNT as follows:
 FROM_ACCOUNT=<0x Binance Smart Chain Address/Account>
 4. In root folder, run command "node server.js"
-5. Use browser to create NFT token for digital artwork with URL, for example, http://localhost:4000
+5. Use browser to create NFT token for digital artwork with URL, for example, http://localhost:4000 (make sure to enter To Address and Token ID to create NFT token).